annalaise/cv/README.md

 ## Annalaise Gibbons

-I'm a former product owner with an increasing passion for understanding exactly *how* to build brilliant applications, as well as the *why*.
+I'm a former product owner with a passion for writing beautiful, clean code and creating awesome user experiences.

-As a self starter fresh from college, I spent my early career moving up the ranks in marketing roles, before switching to ecommerce and the user-psychology-rich world of conversion funnel optimisation.
-When that didn't challenge me enough, I then moved into product.
-Working with some awesome engineers, testers and UXers, I've prototyped, developed, launched and managed digital products at the likes of Experian, M&S.com and Nando's.
+I spent my early career in marketing roles, before switching to ecommerce and eventually product.
+I've prototyped, launched and managed digital products at the likes of Experian, M&S.com and Nando's.
+I'm now moving into software development so I can combine my need to building things, with the understanding of the impact they will have.

-Roadmapping, building use cases, testing hypotheses and monitoring performance are things that now come naturally to me - *but* (and it's a big but) my brain is happiest when it's constantly challenged.
-Having always been fascinated by technology and its possibilities for learning, and after teaching myself some rudimentary HTML, CSS and Ruby and falling in love with code, I've enrolled in a selective developer bootcamp, Maker's Academy, to switch into software engineering proper.

-After I graduate Maker's, I'll be looking for a role as a Junior Full Stack Developer.
-I'll be learning to craft clean, reusable code, with a special emphasis on TDD and pairing, so I'd like to work in an environment that echoes these values.
-In the meantime, you can view my GitHub contributions <a href="https://github.com/annalaise">here</a>
+After I graduate Maker's, I'd like to work in an environment that puts TDD at its core and stretches me to grow as a developer.
+Support for mentoring and pairing is key, as is a company with ethical values that wants to make grin-inducing experiences for users.

 ## Skills

-#### Product and commercial experience
+#### I know about product (and stakeholder management)

-Since 2013, I have led digital product teams at Experian and latterly, M&S.com.
-In the last 7 months (to help fund my Maker's studies), I've had my freelance hat on, providing product consultancy to Nando's.
-These experiences has furnished me with a great understanding of how to build effective development teams, present and influence to all levels, and how to map and prioritise user stories into rewarding challenges to tackle using data and user feedback.
+My product experience has furnished me with a great understanding of how to build effective development teams, present and influence to all levels, and map and prioritise user stories into rewarding problems to solve.

-My approach to problem solving is holistic - is this going to work technically?
+My approach to this is holistic - is this going to work technically, now and in the future?
 Is it the best solution for users?
 What's right for the business?
-As a strategic thinker, I also strive to ensure solutions enable the development of potential future features or fixes, and ensure the benefits of releases are communicated effectively to all stakeholders.

-#### Strong understanding of agile (what works in teams, and more importantly, what doesn't)
+I'm able to translate complex technical concepts into explanations anyone can understand, and I get a kick out of encouraging people to explore the possibilities of technology.

+#### I know about agile

-I've developed products in a range of agile frameworks - SCRUM, XP, Kanban to name a few.
-I'm not prescribed to any particular methodology, but I strongly believe a team should choose the framework that most easily enables them collaborate, learn and ship working code.
-In my product life, I ensured my teams calibrated our approach on a regular basis to spend less time in meetings, more time understanding users and building awesome solutions to their problems.
-Removing barriers to self- and team- learning is something I always strive for.
+I've developed products in a range of frameworks - SCRUM, XP, Kanban to name a few.
+I strongly believe a team should choose the framework that most easily enables them collaborate, learn and ship working code.

-#### A naturally curious, analytical mind
+I value spending less time in meetings, more time understanding users and building awesome solutions to their problems.
+Removing barriers to self and team learning is something I always strive for.

+#### I know about the beauty of data

 As an <a href="https://www.16personalities.com/intj-personality">INTJ</a> my approach to the world is always analytical.
 "Does this work?
 How could it be better?" is an independent process I apply to all things, at all times.
-It's the prepotent of an insatiable curiosity about new, as yet unthought of solutions, and an organised and efficient approach to testing them.
+It's the prepotent of an insatiable curiosity about new concepts, and an organised, logical approach to understanding them.

 I'm a data nerd at heart and from previous marketing and product roles, I've used the following tools to help prioritise stories and build understanding of users: